 Overall Final Grades are based upon the average of each clinical evaluation category.
-Performance on PTA 182 and PTA 210 is evaluated at the end of the two-weeks, two-days experience.
-PTA 260 is evaluated at the midterm point of the clinical and again at the conclusion.
-A grade of "D" or less in any clinical education course constitutes failure of the course.
+Performance in PTA 182 and PTA 210 are evaluated at the end of the two-week, 2-day experience.
+PTA 260 is evaluated at midterm point of the clinical and again at the conclusion.
+A grade of "D" or less in any clinical education course constitutes failure of that course.